MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD08_LAB_MANUAL.md

 5. Close the **Microsoft Edge** window.

->**Results**: After completing this exercise, you will be able to add layout and link it to views.
-You will also be able to add **_ViewStart** file and apply it to views.
+>**Results**: After completing this exercise, you will be able to add a layout and link views to it.
+You will also be able to use the **_ViewStart** file in the web application.

 ### Exercise 2: Using CSS